jorge-fernandez-salas-ntuDzybCpH0-unsplash

 infographic map of the nine languages spoken in Belgium and where they are spoken 1.
 Dutch

-Dutch has the most native speakers in Belgium, with approximately 55% of the Belgian population speaking Dutch as a first language.
+Dutch has the most native speakers in Belgium, with approximately 55% of Belgians speaking Dutch as a first language.

 It’s often called Flemish Dutch because of its heavy influence from the 19th-century Flemish Movement, making it slightly different from the Dutch spoken in the Netherlands.

-However, the Belgium senate didn’t even consider discussing making Dutch an official language until almost the 20th century.
+However, the Belgium senate didn’t consider making Dutch an official language until almost the 20th century.

 This was because Dutch carried a political stigma—it was the language of King William I, the Protestant monarch from whom Catholic-majority Belgium had recently gained its independence.